-Indeed, some in the medical community have become so concerned they’ve even performed studies on whether or not the claims made by Dr. Oz are true, and if the products he recommended on his show might be beneficial.
+Indeed, some in the medical community have become so concerned they’ve even performed studies on whether or not the claims made by Dr. Oz are true, and if the products he recommends are beneficial.
 One such study looked at 40 random The Dr Oz Show episodes from 2013 and found that only 46% of his recommendations had scientific evidence to support them, while 39% had no evidence, and 15% actually had contradictory evidence.

 In a similar vein, we recently reviewed the research evidence for 10 brain supplements featured on his program.
-But while Dr. Oz and guests on his show seemed to fare pretty well in this category, we have yet to test him on a much more popular topic – weight loss supplements.
+But while Dr. Oz seemed to fare pretty well in this category, we have yet to test him on a much more popular topic – weight loss supplements.

-In this article, we’re going to fact-check 10 weight loss supplements covered on the Dr. Oz show to see how they measure up.
+In this article, we are going to fact-check 10 weight loss supplements covered on the Dr. Oz show to see how they measure up.

 10 Dr. Oz Weight Loss Supplements, Fact-Checked